kenwdcao/sasTool/README.md

 # sasTool
-SAS based tool for daily job
+SAS based tool for daily job。
+Refer to program header of each program for introduction and instruction.